blu-pi/econ-sim/Diary.md

 Made progress on outputting data in new UI.

 Back in business...
 More UI work.
 Also worked on data handler to begin implementing individual Seller analysis.

+Fixed error in seq. perfect info decision-making where seller utility was not accurately calculated in scenarios with more than 1 Buyer per Seller pair.
+Uncovered poor UI design as user can try to create graph with multiple buyers per seller pair while setting all Buyer utilities to the same value.
+This is nonsensical and also causes an error.
+It's just not supposed to be allowed to begin with as it serves no purpose than potentially debug data.
+Also working on fixing Sellers thinking they are recieving double the utility than they actually should be.
+This doesn't affect accuracy in their actions but the raw data just isn't strictly accurate.

+Fixed bugs and attempted to add scroll bar to output screen.